 According to Hubspot, 99% of all consumers check their email every day.
 In addition, 73% of the Millennial Generation prefer email from business and organizations over other methods of communication.

-And one more statistic to win you over — 77% of people would rather receive promotional communication through email than social media channels or SMS.
+And one more statistic to win you over — 77% of people prefer to get permission-based promotional messages via email (versus direct mail, text, phone, or social media).

 There’s another critical truth about email marketing we must address which is how many users open and click through email content on mobile devices.